SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 Calibi-Yau dimension is enlarged there is nothing but vacuum to "write" or "etch" upon.
 If you engineer some other actual membrane to write information on then it will no longer be a proton, by definition.
-In particular it could not then be recompressed back down the small superstring dimensions.
-Besides which, the proton is not a compactified object, it is a composite of strings (three constantly mixing quarks and an ephemeral sea of gluons --- these are what you might "unpack" into large extra dimensions) So this was highly cringe for a reading physicist wanting some decent entertainment.
+In particular it could not then be recompressed back down to small superstring dimensions.
+Besides which, the proton is not a compactified object, it is a composite of strings (three constantly mixing quarks and an ephemeral sea of gluons --- these far more unstable critters are all you could  "unpack" into large extra dimensions).
+So this was highly cringe for a reading physicist wanting some decent entertainment.

 There have to be dozens of better ways to scifi imagine a stealth supercomputer carrying an Ai program as a weapon against Earth.
 I would